forana/KeyBored/README.md

 ### I'm getting an error on OS X like "Assistive Device not enabled," help
 OS X needs to have the app (or java jar launcher, or IDE, or termal app) specifically enabled for assistive devices.
 See [Apple's knowledgebase](http://support.apple.com/kb/HT6026) for how to do that in Mavericks.

-### My antivirus thinks this is a virus/keylogger
+### My antivirus thinks this is a virus/keylogger.
 It isn't - check the source.
 It sets off some red flags because it's listening for keyboard activity globally, which is something keyloggers do.

 ### I closed the window, but the sounds keep happening oh my god make it stop
-If your OS supports a tray (windows and OSX do), it's minimized to the tray.
+If your OS supports a tray (Windows and OSX do), it's minimized to the tray.
 Right-click the icon and select "Quit KeyBored" to make it stop.

+### I have a problem that isn't listed here.
+Take a look at the [issues list](https://github.com/forana/KeyBored/issues).
+If you search and don't see your issue already mentioned, go ahead and open a new one.

 ## Licenses
 KeyBored itself - MIT